syncfusion-content/javascript-docs/js/OlapGauge/Getting-Started.md

             return report;
         }

 {% endhighlight %}

 **Configure Web.Config**

 * You can expose services through the properties such as binding, contract and address etc. using an endpoint.
-In your application the service name is "WebApplication2.OlapGuageService" where "OlapGuageService" is the service class name and “WebApplication2" is the namespace name where service class appears.The following are the properties that meet the appropriate endpoint.
+In your application the service name is **"WebApplication2.OlapGuageService"** where **"OlapGuageService"** is the service class name and **“WebApplication2"** is the namespace name where service class appears.
+The following are the properties that meet the appropriate endpoint.

    1. **Contract:** This property indicates the contract of the endpoint is exposing.
 Here you are referring **IOlapGaugeService** contract and hence it is "**WebApplication2.IOlapGaugeService**".

    2. **Binding:** In your application, you can use **webHttpBinding** to post and receive the requests and responses between client-end and service-end.

    3. **BehaviorConfiguration:** This property contains the name of the behavior used in the endpoint. **endpointBehaviors** are illustrated as follows**.**

 {% highlight xml %}